What are Standard Reasonable Accommodations?

 Repeat questions before answering

-Repeating questions will allow students time to reflect on what the question means and give them time to come up with their own answer.
+Repeating questions will allow students time to reflect on what the question means and give them time to come up with their own answers.
 This helps students with a hearing impairment and those with processing difficulties and is a useful inclusive teaching strategy that will assist all students, not just those with a disability.

 Professional Placement and Internship Supports